DMoneigh/JDOSMaster/README.md

 INFO
 ====

-<ui>This same code was used in JStresser. http://www.jscanner.net/jstresser</ui>
-Make sure to add all JDOSServers to the ATTACK_SERVERS array list.
+\nThis same code was used in JStresser. http://www.jscanner.net/jstresser\n Make sure to add all JDOSServers to the ATTACK_SERVERS array list.
 Make sure that all attack servers have hping3 installed and are running JDOSServer as root